Andrew S. Curran

 Comments

-Andrew Curran (Ph.D., New York University, 1996) is Professor of French in Wesleyan’s Romance Languages and Literatures department.
-He is currently serving as Dean of Arts and Humanities at the university.
+Andrew Curran (Ph.D., New York University, 1996) is the William Armstrong Professor of the Humanities and a member of Wesleyan University’s Romance Languages and Literatures department.

-Curran’s research focuses on the eighteenth-century life sciences and medicine, with particular interest in human monstrosity and the science of French empire.
-His major publications include an edited volume (Faces of Monstrosity in Eighteenth-Century Thought in Eighteenth-Century Life) and two books: Sublime Disorder: Physical Monstrosity in Diderot’s Universe (SVEC: University of Oxford, 2001) and, more recently, The Anatomy of Blackness: Science and Slavery in an Age of Enlightenment (Johns Hopkins University Press, 2011 / paper 2013).
-He is currently at work on a new book entitled Diderot: A Freethinker’s Guide to Life for Other Press.
+His major publications include an edited volume (Faces of Monstrosity in Eighteenth-Century Thought in Eighteenth-Century Life) and two books: Sublime Disorder: Physical Monstrosity in Diderot’s Universe (Voltaire Foundation, Oxford, 2001) and, more recently, The Anatomy of Blackness: Science and Slavery in an Age of Enlightenment (Johns Hopkins University Press, Baltimore, 2011 / paper 2013).

 Comments are closed.